Vortriz/awesome-niri/README.md

 ## Rices
 - [Setup Showcase](https://github.com/YaLTeR/niri/discussions/325) - A showcase of Niri setups, where users can share their configurations and get inspiration from others.

+## Distributions
+- [Pika OS](https://wiki.pika-os.com/en/home) - PikaOS is a Linux distribution focused on gaming and performance optimization, based on Debian sid, and designed for ease of use and broad compatibility.